the-dext/the-dext.github.io/_posts/2021-11-06-aws-lambda-with-onion-architecture-pt1.md

 ---
 # A First Attempt
 I started off by creating a new .net core solution with a made up domain, app layer and repository layer.
-It's nothing complicated, the repository retrieves a hard coded set of products, or a single one by SKU (stock keeping unit).

 ![](/images/lambda_with_onion_architecture/project_layout_before_lambdas.png)

 There are quite a few files in this example, but it's all fairly simple and they are all small.

 I won't go into detail describing how I've implemented the Domain or Infrastructure layers as that isn't the point of this blog post.

-You're free to take a look at the source code if you are interested.
+For this example the repository retrieves a hard coded set of products, or a single one by SKU (stock keeping unit).

 ## Implementing The Application Layer
 The application layer has a couple of classes in the queries namespace - `GetProductBySkuQuery` and a `GetProductsQuery`.